IPS-Eye-White

 The first three - Repentance, Holiness, and Endurance have been covered in detail in separate articles.

 Repentance, defined as a radical change in one's attitude toward sin and God, is presented as an absolute requirement for forgiveness in the Old Testament as well as the New.
 Jesus, not mincing words said, "I tell you, no, but unless you repent, you will all likewise perish".
-(Luke 13:3 NASB) Repentance, continually emphasized in the book of Acts is NOT the same thing as faith, but the Bible presents them as connected... literally two sides of the same coin.
-Repentance does not earn you salvation, but there is no salvation without it, yet it is rarely put forward as essential to salvation.
+(Luke 13:3 NASB) Repeatedly emphasized in the book of Acts, repentance is NOT the same thing as faith, but the Bible presents them as connected... literally two sides of the same coin.
+Repentance does not earn you salvation, but there is no salvation without it.
+So why is it rarely put forward as essential to salvation?
 [See Repentance]

 Endurance:

 Here are a few examples of the numerous verses that clearly state that a person is only saved if they endure to the end.
-See detailed article HERE
+See Jesus' Warning and Parables About Persevering to The End HERE

 Many false prophets will arise and will mislead many.
 "Because lawlessness is increased, most people's love will grow cold.
 "But the one who endures to the end, he will be saved.
 (Matthew 24:11-13 NASB).